crimist/trakx/README.md

 ## Netdata Setup

-Open python conf with `/etc/netdata/edit-config python.d.conf` and change `go_expvar` to `yes`
+* Open python conf with `/etc/netdata/edit-config python.d.conf` and change `go_expvar` to `yes`
+* Go inside `netdata/` and run `install.sh`

-Open go expvar conf with `/etc/netdata/edit-config python.d/go_expvar.conf` and paste in contents of `trakx_expvar.conf` (`cp trakx_expvar.conf /etc/netdata/python.d/go_expvar.conf` if you don't have any other go progs)
+If you have other go program with expvar in netdata you'll have to edit go_expvar.conf with `/etc/netdata/edit-config python.d/go_expvar.conf` and paste in the contents of `trakx_expvar.conf` while keeping your other programs config as well.
+The `install.sh` script will overwrite your other program otherwise.

-Add Trakx alarms with `cp trakx_alarm.conf /etc/netdata/health.d`

-Restart netdata with `netdata` to run with the new config

 ## pprof